majidam20/MTP_AD_PaperMachine/README.md

 corresponding imbalanced labeled dataset.
 Moreover, the Deep Neural Network (DNN) and Long Short-Term Memory (LSTM) models are employed to perform our classification.
 Our investigations reveal that the pre-processing and oversampling approaches increased classification metric recall and imbalanced impact.
-However, other classification metrics such as precision and F1-score could not be improved due to faulty data gathering and preparation of the paper machine.

 ## Problem Statement
 A real-world dataset was produced by paper machine manufacturing.
 The connected multivariate